sourcebots/docs/content/simulator/programming/_index.md

 weight: 1
 ---

 On first run, the robot will execute an example program for convenience.
-On first run, this will be copied to the directory `competition-simulator-<version>` is stored in:
+On first run, this will be copied into `zone-0` in the same directory that `competition-simulator-<version>` is stored in:

 ```
 .